Research Grant Proposal (CIHR style)

 1. Appointment and Composition of the Oral Defense Committee

 The three readers of the written proposal will normally form the three voting members of the Oral Defense Committee.
-Each of the readers will receive a copy of the other reviewers comments prior to the Defense.
-These will be distributed by the Departmental Graduate Office.
+Each of the readers will receive a copy of the other reviewer's comments prior to the Defense.
+These will be distributed by the Graduate Program Office.

 The Chair will ensure that the Defense process follows the guidelines (see item 3 below), that it is fair and that a consistent standard is achieved.
 The examination is a "Pass/Fail" examination.